 Founder Jonathon Meyer has pioneered elegant working and meeting spaces.
 His idea for MESH was to create an exclusive club that mixes levels of business experience and also creates easy opportunities for meeting like-minded people.
 As he puts it, this is not designed to be for “hipsters-only or as a Gentleman’s Club”.

 There’s not much they haven’t thought of including lighting designed around circadian rhythms, ensuring the space follows your body clock and urge for a different pace of activity throughout the day.
 There’s a community manager to provide information on members, ensuring you’ll never find yourself in the awkward position of not knowing who someone is, and to manage relationships between those interested in business collaborations.
-There are also plans for regular members’ events which might include anything from a craft presentation to a movie screening.
+There are also regular members’ events which might include anything from a craft presentation to a movie screening.

 From around 4pm play replaces work - as it should in any respectable workspace - with the main bar opening up to non-members, and taking advantage of its sunlit location to attract people from across the precinct.